bukarinevg/api-weather/readme.md

 # Weather Forecast API

 This project is a weather forecast API built with Express.js, following the MVC (Model-View-Controller) pattern.
-It provides the current weather and a 5-day forecast for any location.
+It provides the current weather and a 5-day forecast for any location, hourly and daily.
 The API uses JWT for authorization and MongoDB for user management.

 ## Features